ICRI Local Staff

 Ebenezer believes that children are the creators and that teachers should give the children the materials, tools, and opportunities to create.
 He uses locally found and natural materials in ICRI Ghana's centers.
 Ebenezer has facilitated several training programs on Early Childhood Education and has led a team of experts, consultants, and academicians to collaborate with The University of Education Winneba to establish an Early Childhood Education Graduate Studies program and to construct and equip the University with a Child Care and Resource Centre.

-ICRI GHANA COUNTRY DIRECTOR
+ICRI ZIMBABWE COUNTRY DIRECTOR

 Lloyd Muwoni joined ICRI Zimbabwe in March 2017.
 He brings 10 years of experience working with orphans and vulnerable children and early childhood and development programming and management.
 He has vast experience in fund development, policy formulation and implementation, and monitoring and evaluation.
 He has facilitated several child protection and early childhood education trainings.